Harshcodesxd/Personal-Portfolio-Website-HTML-CSS/README.md

-# Personal-Portfolio-Website-HTML-CSS
-My first personal portfolio website, built from scratch using HTML and CSS.
-It includes an About section, projects, skills, an introduction video, contact details, and a message form.
+This is my first web development project—a personal portfolio created using HTML and CSS.
+I built it to practise semantic HTML, page navigation, CSS styling, images and videos, project cards, lists, forms, and contact sections.
+The website introduces me, displays my current skills and projects, and provides links to my GitHub and LinkedIn profiles.